i74578/simplified-aau-report/README.md

 - `chapters`: Sets the chapter numbering `Chapter` followed by a number.
 - `backmatter`: Sets the chapter numbering back to none
 - `appendix`: Sets the chapter numbering to `Appendix` followed by a letter.

+All of the above show rules take the optional parameter `skip-double`, which only skips to the next page (as opposed to next *odd*) on chapters, when set to `false`.

 To use it in an existing project, add the following show rule.